Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-If you learn one useless thing every day, in a single year you'll learn365 useless things.
+You will engage in a profitable business activity.
 </details>

 <details>